 This linear accident model is simple and easy to understand.
 Compared with the very simplistic analyses that were common at the time (“accident caused by worker error”), it helped managers to think about and identify underlying causal factors that could contribute to accidents.
 Its promise of allowing the interruption of the accident sequence by acting on underlying causal factors (“pulling out a domino”) helps to convince people to adopt the corrective actions suggested by the accident investigation.

-However, the model can contribute to a focus on the search for culprits or people to blame in the accident sequence, rather than on a detailed understanding of all the factors that may have contributed to the accident.
+However, the model can contribute to a focus on the search for culprits or people to blame in the accident sequence, rather than on a detailed understanding of all the systemic factors that may have contributed to the accident.
 It encourages an interpretation of workplace safety in which workers are seen as generators of accidents, rather than as people who do their best to run imperfect systems as well as possible given all the competing demands.